-In 2016, the inevitable happened, and mobile overtook desktop as the primary device used to access websites.
-This didn’t come as a huge surprise because, as far back as 2015, Google reported that more searches were conducted on mobile than on any other device category.
+In 2016, the inevitable happened, and mobile usage overtook desktop as the primary device used to access websites.
+This didn’t come as a huge surprise because, as far back as 2015, Google reported that more searches were conducted on mobile devices than on any other device category.

-Mobile is disrupting the way people engage with brands.
+Mobile use is disrupting the way people engage with brands.
 Everything that can be done on a desktop computer is now available on a mobile device.
 From opening an email to visiting your website to reading your content, it’s all accessible through a small mobile screen.